-The remote and rugged islands of Komodo National Park are filled with adventure, wild Komodo Dragons and some of the best scuba diving in the world.
-In this guide you'll find out which marine critters you can see, how to get there and the best liveaboard to stay on.
+The remote and rugged islands of Komodo National Park are filled with adventure, wild komodo dragons and some of the best scuba diving in the world.
+In this guide, you'll find out the kind of marine life there is to see, how to get to Komodo Island and the best liveaboard to stay on.

-Komodo earns its reputation for being one of Indonesia’s most famous diving destinations as it has it all.
+Komodo earns its reputation for being one of Indonesia’s best diving destinations as it has it all.
 From vibrant pristine corals, giant pelagic fish and some of the weirdest and most wonderful macro critters you’ve ever seen.
 The list is endless!

-Expect manta rays, dugongs, sunfish (mola mola), poisonous blue-ringed octopus, the famous pygmy seahorse, frogfish and some of the most bizarre nudibranch that will have you wondering if you’ve dived into a completely different world.
+Expect manta rays, dugongs, sunfish (mola mola), poisonous blue-ringed octopus, the famous pygmy seahorse, frogfish and some of the most bizarre nudibranchs you've ever seen.
+You'll feel like you’ve dived into a completely different world.

-Whilst diving in Komodo can be challenging, with strong currents in some places and colder water temperatures between 21 – 28°C, there is something for every level of diver, from calm shallow wall dives to exhilarating drift dives.
+Whilst Komodo scuba diving can be challenging, with strong currents in some places and colder water temperatures between 21 – 28°C, there is something for every level of diver, from calm shallow wall dives to exhilarating drift dives.
 You are required to always dive with an SMB in Komodo, so ensure you have your own or check if you can hire one before heading out.

 However, don’t panic as not all dive sites are drift dives, we only did a couple and the benefit of staying on a liveaboard is if you don’t feel like going on a dive for whatever reason you can just skip it and still enjoy spectacular views of Komodo from the boat deck.